 • Debt consolidation loans

 If a loved one is still struggling with debt, we may want to consider getting in contact with financial counseling services for older adults.
-A professional financial coach, such as those at Benjamin Rose Institute on Aging's ESOP, may be able to negotiate a loved one’s debt with lenders and find ways to help a loved one budget, save and work to get out of debt.
+A professional financial coach, such as those at Benjamin Rose, may be able to negotiate a loved one’s debt with lenders and find ways to help a loved one budget, save and work to get out of debt.
 The AARP’s Foundation Finances 50+ program also offers downloadable worksheets, checklists and resources such as sample credit reports for older adults and their caregivers to use when navigating finances.